 Other Closed Dates

-The remaining PD day will be taken as twilight sessions across the academic year.
+The remaining two PD days will be taken as twilight sessions across the academic year.

 “Staff help pupils to understand why education is important.
 The curriculum is broad and provides pupils with a wide range of experiences.
 Pupils gain an appropriate depth of knowledge in most subjects.